sixth-sensei/sixth-sensei.github.io/posts/ptd/posts/mrblue.md

 ![pagesource](https://github.com/sixth-sensei/sixth-sensei.github.io/assets/31647166/fb6a1446-e4a9-466f-9b03-72bb15c826ff)

 `MS17-010` popularly known as `Mr Blue`.
 At this point, if you're familiar with metasploit; `Eternal Blue` exploit should automatically come to your mind but I won't be using metasploit, let's go manually 😉.
-You're can use metasploit if you want
+You can use metasploit if you want

 _Short note on MS17-010_